zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

 Our dialogue begins with Vanessa surprised at somet hing.
 She says, “What happened to my computer overnight?”
 “This can’t be my computer,” she says.
 Reza says, “It is.
 The tech guys installed a new op erating system on all of the computers after hours.”
 So, Vanessa and Reza work f or a company.
-The company has people, as many companies do, who take care of the technical aspects – including the maintenance and service – o f the computers.
+The company has people, as many companies do, who take care of the technical aspects – including the maintenance and service – of the computers.

 Sometimes these people are called the “IT personnel ” – the IT workers, “IT” standing for “information technology” – but more in formally, people may refer to them simply as the “tech crew” or the “tech guys.”
 Notice the use of the word “guys” (guys) here.
 “Guys” can mean both men and wo men when you’re not really sure, although many times it’s used just to describe men.
 But anyway, Reza is saying that the tech guys installed, or put  in, a new operating system.